olmstedian/Tilebreakers/DEVLOG.md

 ## 📅 Recent Updates

+### **[Date: 2025-03-30]**
+#### **Special Tile System**
+- Added new special tiles:
+  - **FreezeTile**: Freezes adjacent tiles for one turn.
+  - **DoublerTile**: Doubles the value of adjacent tiles.
+- Improved `SpecialTileManager` to handle spawning and activation of special tiles.
+- Enhanced `BlasterTile` logic to destroy adjacent tiles and clear their positions on the board.

+#### **Game State System**
+- Refactored `GameStateManager` to support delayed transitions and improved state handling.
+- Added new states for special tile activation and spawning:
+  - `SpecialTileActivationState`
+  - `SpecialTileSpawningState`

+#### **Tile Splitting Enhancements**
+- Centralized all splitting logic into `TileSplitter.cs`.
+- Added score calculation for splits based on the total value of resulting tiles.
+- Improved randomization of split tile values and positions.

+#### **Scoring System**
+- Improved `ScoreManager` to handle:
+  - Merge score: `+1` point for the merge itself and the merged tile's final number.
+  - Split score: Total value of resulting split tiles.
+  - Special tile activation bonus: `+10` points.
+- Ensured score updates are reflected in the UI.

+#### **Game Over System**
+- Enhanced `GameOverManager` to detect when the board is full and no valid merges exist.
+- Integrated `GameOverState` to handle game over transitions and display the game over screen.

+#### **UI Enhancements**
+- Updated `UIManager` to handle:
+  - Game over screen with final score display.
+  - Pause and resume functionality.
+  - Resetting the top bar UI (score and move count) on game restart.

+---

+## 📅 Previous Updates

 ### **[Date: 2025-03-29]**
 #### **Gameplay Enhancements**
 - Improved tile splitting logic to prioritize non-adjacent cells for better gameplay.